4W4I5/Semester-7-Notes/Blockchain/Finals Prep/Finals Prep Notes.md

 ## Onecoin - Scamcoin
 - Created by Dr. Ruja Ignatova, aliased as the CryptoQueen
 - Marketed OneCoin as the superior alternative to BitCoin and then vanished
-	- Marketing campaign was succesful enough to get Dr. Ignatova featured on a forbes magazine
+	- Marketing campaign was successful enough to get Dr. Ignatova featured on a forbes magazine -
--